ED questions Rahul Gandhi on 4th day in National Herald money laundering case | Law-Order

 Sonia Gandhi has also summoned by the agency for questioning in the case on June 23.

-Congress has accused the Centre of targeting opposition leaders by misusing investigative agencies and has termed the entire action a political vendetta.
-Agency sources have said the role of Gandhi and his detailed statement in the case is vital as he is a ''major shareholder'' (38 percent) in Young Indian (YI) and an ''important person'' in the affairs of AJL and National Herald.
+The Congress has accused the BJP-led Centre of targeting the opposition leaders by ''misusing'' investigative agencies and has termed the entire action ''political vendetta''.
+Agency sources said the role of Gandhi and his detailed statement in the case is vital as he is a ''major shareholder'' (38 percent) in Young Indian Private Limited and an ''important person'' in the affairs of AJL and the National Herald.

 It is understood that the agency has put across questions to him about the assets owned by AJL.
-According to sources, Gandhi was reportedly asked about a loan of Rs 1 crore taken by YI from a Kolkata-based company in February 2011 and the rationale behind it.
+According to sources, Rahul Gandhi was reportedly asked about a loan of Rs 1 crore taken by Young Indian Private Limited from a Kolkata-based company in February 2011 and the rationale behind it.

-The questions put to Gandhi, the sources indicated, cover a period starting the year 2011 when YI was incorporated.
+The questions put to Gandhi, the sources indicated, cover a period starting from 2011 when Young Indian Private Limited was incorporated.
 It has also been learned that the questions cover the changes that took place in the shareholding pattern of the company thereafter, the procedures followed, and the salaries and VRS given to journalists working in the organization among other issues.

-Congress has denied any wrongdoing in the case, saying YI is a non-profit company established under Section 25 of the Companies Act.
+Congress has denied any wrongdoing in the case, saying Young Indian Private Limited is a non-profit company established under Section 25 of the Companies Act.

-The party said AJL, which was established in 1937, faced huge debts, and the Congress, from 2002 to 2011, gave Rs 90 crore to the National Herald newspaper, out of which Rs 66 crore was used to pay the salaries and VRS of the journalists and staffers.
+It said that AJL, which was established in 1937, faced huge debts, and the Congress, from 2002 to 2011, gave Rs 90 crore to the National Herald newspaper, out of which Rs 66 crore was used to pay the salaries and VRS of journalists and staffers.

-The rest of the money was given to the government as pending lease amount for the assets held by AJL, its electricity, and building expenses, and house tax, former Congress spokesperson Randeep Surjewala had said.
+The rest of the money was given to the government as a pending lease amount for the assets held by AJL, its electricity and building expenses and house tax, Congress leader Randeep Surjewala had said.

-The ED recently registered a fresh case under the criminal provisions of the PMLA after a trial court here took cognizance of an Income-tax department probe against Young Indian based on a private criminal complaint filed by BJP MP Subramanian Swamy in 2013.
+The ED recently registered a fresh case under the criminal provisions of the PMLA after a trial court here took cognizance of an Income Tax department's probe against Young Indian based on a private criminal complaint filed by BJP MP Subramanian Swamy in 2013.

-Sonia and Rahul Gandhi are among the promoters and majority shareholders of Young Indian.
-Like her son, the Congress president too has 38 percent shareholding.
+Sonia and Rahul Gandhi are among the promoters and majority shareholders of Young Indian Private Limited.
+Like her son, the Congress president to has 38 percent shareholding.

-Swamy had accused the Gandhis and others of conspiring to cheat and misappropriate funds, with YI paying only Rs 50 lakh to obtain the right to recover Rs 90.25 crore that AJL owed to Congress.
+Swamy had accused the Gandhis and others of conspiring to cheat and misappropriate funds, with Young Indian Private Limited paying only Rs 50 lakh to obtain the right to recover Rs 90.25 crore that AJL owed to the Congress.

 In February last year, the Delhi High Court issued a notice to the Gandhis for their response to Swamy's plea, seeking to lead evidence in the matter before the trial court.